 In light of the important role IEEE 802 technologies play in European network ecosystems and as related to “practical need for EU action”, IEEE 802 LMSC would like to highlight the importance of license exempt designation.
 Developments in Wireless Access Systems (WAS) including Radio Local Area Networks (RLAN) such as Wireless Local Area Networks (WLAN) (IEEE 802.11) and Wireless Specialty Networks (WSN) (IEEE 802.15) technologies are crucial components in realizing the gigabit connectivity targets envisioned in the European Commission’s 2030 Digital Compass: the European way for the Digital Decade [6].

-This consultation highlights the role of gigabit connectivity in the European digital transition that IEEE 802 LSMC believe IEEE 802 technologies can play an important role.
+This consultation highlights the role of gigabit connectivity in the European digital transition that IEEE 802 LMSC believe IEEE 802 technologies can play an important role.
 In the following section, IEEE 802 LMSC would like to address selected questions in the consultation listed below.

 Question 2.
 What are the most significant developments brought by Wi-Fi 7?
 What is the timeline for these developments to become available on networks and devices?
 If applicable, what new frequency requirements will these developments generate?